JaJuMa-GmbH/pot-core-web-vitals/README.md

 composer require jajuma/pot-core-web-vitals
 ```

-## Using ChatGPT Power Toy For Magento
+## Using Core Web Vitals Power Toy For Magento

 After installing this module:
 Go to